 The pilot project in Pakistan will be located in ‘Chak Faiz,’ a rural community near Multan city in the Punjab province.
 The project includes deployment of a wireless network together with training for the community that will enable users to access the benefits of the Internet, providing them with opportunities for social development and inclusion.

-Rajnesh Singh, Director of the Asia-Pacific Bureau of the Internet Society stated “This project goes to the heart of our mission at ISOC, which is that the Internet is for everyone.
-We need to ensure that all communities, regardless of whether they are located urban or rural areas, are able to benefit from the Internet and all it can enable.
+Rajnesh Singh, Director of the Asia-Pacific Bureau of the Internet Society said “This project goes to the heart of our mission at ISOC, which is that the Internet is for everyone.
+We need to ensure that all communities, regardless of whether they are located urban or rural areas, can benefit from the Internet and all it can enable.
 We hope to demonstrate a community model in Pakistan that could be used to expand Internet access to rural and underserved areas across the country.”